Documentation

 Returns:

-• if done_callback is None, returns the block types at given positions as list of strings
+• block types at given positions as list of strings

 Since: v2.1